Dominic-Mayers/undo-manager-jit-tail/README.md

-Here is the updated **README.md**, corrected and ready to paste:

----

 # undo-manager-jit-tail

 A history manager that groups minor changes into a single checkpoint just in time, avoiding the creation of too many checkpoints.